SAP-samples/teched2025-DA260/README.md

 * Chromium-based web browser
 * [Access to GitHub Repository](https://github.com/SAP-samples/teched2025-DA260)

-  **Important Note:** The landscape used during SAP TechEd will be available until **November 19th**.
+  **Important Note:** The landscape used during SAP TechEd will be available until **November 29th**.
 Until then, you can reuse your existing content in your user space and finalize the exercises in case you did not have sufficient time during the workshop.

 * [Access to SAP Datasphere tenant](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/)
 * [Access to SAP Analytics Cloud tenant](https://trial-bdc-sac-3.eu10.sapanalytics.cloud/)

-  * User-ID: AC248175Uxx, where XX are the last 2 digits assigned by the trainers onsite at SAP TechEd.
+  * User-ID: AC248472Uxx, where XX are the last 2 digits assigned by the trainers onsite at SAP TechEd.
-  * Tenant access password: Provided by the instructor.
+  * Password: ObvAsy66By1!

 * This is the intermediate level workshop.
 Basic know-how about using and integrating data in SAP Business Data Cloud with SAP Datasphere & SAP Analytics Cloud (SAC) is expected.
 * General understanding of Enterprise Data Management and ETL (Extraction, Transformation, Load)